DimalChathuranga/Android-Studio/readme.txt

-This is Object detection application
+This is Object detection application developed in Android Studio using kotlin